-The following page provides a Recovery Coordination Structure which includes that states roles through the key-function areas sub-groups.
+The following diagram shows the Recovery Coordination Structure that states roles through the key-function areas and sub-groups.

 LEMC ROLES AND RESPONSIBILITIES

 The Shire of Gingin has established a Local Emergency Management Committee (LEMC) as per section 38(1) of the Emergency Management Act 2005 to oversee, plan and test the local emergency management arrangements.